Afourteenn/bloxflip-mines/README.md

 ## completely random mines predictor bot DO NOT SELL IT.
 #### if u repost or distribute with no credits im prob gonna take down.
 (credit to geek#7216)

+## SELL THIS SHIT AND WE WILL DMCA YOU